luo3house/flutter_fc/README.md

 An easy way to create Functional Components (FC) in Flutter, with composable hooks.

-*The FC has been deployed in some production app builds.*
+*The FC has been deployed in some production app builds.
+FC aims to save your time.*

 ## Features

-- ⏱️ Never wait for code generation
+- ⏱️ No need to generate codes
-- 🖨️ Never verbosing State***Widget classes
+- 🖨️ No need to verbose StateXXXWidget & State\<XXX> classes
 - 📄 Tiny implementations without external deps
-- 🪝 With powerful composable hooks
+- 🪝 Built-in powerful composable hooks
 - 🐇 Speed up developing
+- 🎯 Focus on performance optimization
 - 🧱 Hot reload
 - ⚛️ React style friendly